reactjs/react.dev/src/content/reference/react/Children.md

 Manipulating children with the `Children` methods often leads to fragile code.
 When you pass children to a Component in JSX, you don't usually expect the Component to manipulate or transform the individual children.

 When you can, try to avoid using the `Children` methods.
-For example, if you want every child of `RowList` to be wrapped in `<div className="Row">`, export a `Row` component, and manually wrap every row into it like this:
+For example, if you want every child of `RowList` to be wrapped in `<div className="Row">`, export a `Row` Component, and manually wrap every row into it like this:

 <Sandpack>